matsengrp/gctree/README.md

 `--skip_update`  skip update step

-### additional depencies for development functionality
+### additional dependencies for development functionality
 * IgPhyML (https://github.com/kbhoehn/IgPhyML)
   * Needs to be in $PATH
 * perl5, with modules: